Microsoft 365 / Outlook.com

 Create an Application Password

 Next, we’ll need to generate a password for this app.
-To do that, click on Certificates & secrets in the left sidebar.
+To do that, go to Manage » Certificates & secrets in the left sidebar within the app you registered.

 Open Certificates and Secrets menu item